Enisbeygorus/nextjs-blog-app/README.md

 you can see blog link, click it and it will route you to blog page.

-You can add new blog with **.md file**.

 If you want to add new blog page, create a ".md file" and insert it to **/src/content/blogs**

-You can coppy **example-template.md** in blogs folder.
+You can copy **example-template.md** in blogs folder to write your own content.

-After adding new blog page just re-start server.
+After adding new blog page just restart server.